How to Reconstitute Peptides Step-by-Step | PSPeptides

 50mg2.0mL25mg/mL

-Don’t want to do the math manually?
-Use our free Peptide Reconstitution Calculator — pre-loaded with PSPeptides products for instant concentration and dosage calculations.
-Our guide on how to use the peptide dosage calculator walks through each step in detail.
+Use the free peptide reconstitution calculator — pre-loaded with PSPeptides products for instant concentration and dosage math.
+The peptide dosage calculator guide walks through each step in detail.

 Step 4: Sterilize the Vial Stopper

 Wipe the rubber stopper of both the peptide vial and the BAC water vial with an alcohol swab.
 Allow the alcohol to dry completely (approximately 10 seconds) before piercing.
 This prevents introducing bacteria or contaminants into the sterile environment.
-Never skip this step — even a brief lapse in sterile technique can introduce contamination that invalidates the entire batch when you reconstitute peptides for multi-session research.
-Proper sterilization is a foundational requirement for researchers who need to know how to reconstitute peptides under repeatable sterile conditions.
+Never skip this step — even a brief lapse in sterile technique can introduce contamination that invalidates the entire batch, particularly for multi-session protocols.

 Step 5: Draw the BAC Water

 Using a sterile syringe, draw the calculated volume of bacteriostatic water from the BAC water vial.
 Remove any air bubbles by gently tapping the syringe and pushing the plunger slightly until a small drop appears at the needle tip.
-Consistent technique when drawing the solvent ensures accurate volume delivery — a critical factor when researchers need to reconstitute peptides at precise concentrations for quantitative assays.
+Consistent technique when drawing the solvent ensures accurate volume delivery — critical for quantitative assays where precise concentrations matter.

 Step 6: Add BAC Water to the Peptide Vial (Critical Technique)

-This is the most important step when you reconstitute peptides, and where most mistakes happen.
+This is the most important step in the entire process.
 Insert the needle through the rubber stopper of the peptide vial and inject the BAC water slowly down the inside wall of the vial.
 Do NOT inject directly onto the lyophilized powder — the force of the stream can damage the peptide structure.

 Step 7: Mix Gently

 Gently swirl the vial in a slow circular motion until the powder is fully dissolved.
 The solution should become clear.
-For most peptides, this takes 30–60 seconds of gentle swirling.
-Swirling is the correct motion to use whenever you reconstitute peptides — it achieves full dissolution without creating damaging air-liquid interfaces.
+For most compounds, this takes 30–60 seconds of gentle swirling.

 Do NOT shake the vial vigorously.
-Aggressive shaking creates foam and can denature the peptide through mechanical stress, breaking the molecular bonds that give the peptide its biological activity.
-If you see foam or bubbles, you’ve been too aggressive — let the vial sit undisturbed for several minutes until the foam dissipates.
+Aggressive shaking creates foam and can denature the peptide through mechanical stress, breaking the molecular bonds that give it biological activity.
+If foam or bubbles appear, you have been too aggressive — let the vial sit undisturbed for several minutes until the foam dissipates.

-Special note for GHK-Cu: A faint blue tint in the reconstituted solution is normal and expected — this is characteristic of the copper(II) complex and indicates the peptide is properly chelated.
-Researchers studying GHK-Cu should review our complete GHK-Cu research guide for additional reconstitution notes specific to this compound.
+Special note for GHK-Cu: A faint blue tint in the reconstituted solution is normal and expected — this is characteristic of the copper(II) complex and indicates proper chelation.
+See the complete GHK-Cu research guide for compound-specific notes.

 Step 8: Inspect the Solution